-Looking at this home from above ground you would be forgiven for presuming that his is nothing more than a beautifully built swimming pool, however the treasure that lies beneath is something truly remarkable.
+Looking at this home from above ground you would be forgiven for presuming that this is nothing more than a beautifully built swimming pool, however, the treasure that lies beneath is something truly remarkable.

 This incredible home concept was envisioned by Ukranian architect Dmitriy Kuznetsov, he names it the ‘Royal Villa, Miami’

 The unbelievable water-side structure resembles the prow of a ship and incorporates stunning glass design throughout the entirety of the home.
 It is believed that the building was built and designed with the vision to home a King or Queen.